 Tool #12: Listen to Your Intuition

-Intuition is the most crucial decision making tool of all.
+Intuition is the most crucial decision-making tool of all.
 Trust yourself!
 Listen to your conscience.
 This unexplainable thing inside that’s much wiser than the voice in your head.
 Your intuition won’t lead you astray, but anxiety will.
 Slow down, get space, and follow your instincts.

-“Intuition is more powerful than intellect” – Steve Jobs
+“Intuition is more powerful than intellect” Steve Jobs

 Tool #13: Detach

 Do something to detach from thinking about the decision.
-Go on a long walk, listen to your favorite music, engage in a favorite hobby.
+Go on a walk, listen to your favorite music, or engage in a favorite hobby.
 Prayer and mediation are ways of “letting go” of the outcome.
 Detaching gets you in touch with your intuition.

 Tool #14: Fight Perfectionism

-“My greatest concern is not whether you have failed, but whether you are content with your failure.” – Abraham Lincoln
+“My greatest concern is not whether you have failed, but whether you are content with your failure.”
+Abraham Lincoln

 Take action now!
 What’s a choice you’re struggling to make?
 You now have 14 tools to use to determine your course of action.
 Make a decision and GROW.